AlvisNgo/genlms/README.md

 Now, you should be able to login from http://localhost:8000/login/.

 ![Screenshot of the creating user steps](/static/steps.gif)

+## Add course to student
+In the admin panel, under ["LMS" -> "Enrolled Course"](http://localhost:8000/admin/lms/enrolledcourse/), you may assigned yourself a course.
+Now, you may refresh the dashboard and it should appear under "My Course" section.

 ## Misc
 In the admin panel, you can create new course, add/remove user as LMS admin, add admin as course administrator.